 Beta caryophyllene is a fascinating terpene found in leafy greens, black pepper, cloves, and of course, hemp.
-It is thought to mimic some of the mechanisms of cannabis, by activating the endocannabinoid CB2 receptor and causing an immunomodulating, anti-inflammatory effect.
+It is thought to mimic some of the mechanisms of cannabis, by activating the endocannabinoid CB2 receptor.

 Smokey and woody in aroma, terpinolene is one of the few terpenes that doesn’t reduce pain or inflammation.
-Found in tea tree oil, apple, lilac and cumin, terpinolene is both antifungal and antibacterial, as well as being a sedative.
-Studies also suggest it may have some anti-tumoral effects, and be good for heart health by reducing bad cholesterol.
+Found in tea tree oil, apple, lilac and cumin, terpinolene is both antifungal and antibacterial.

-Most of us are familiar with the calming effects of lavender oil, but did you know that lavender is also anti-inflammatory and pain-relieving.
+Most of us are familiar with the calming effects of lavender oil with other many incredible benefits.
 Linalool is the terpene that makes lavender such a versatile, therapeutic plant, and is also a key terpene in hemp.
-Linalool is also believed to reduce seizures in epilepsy by inhibiting the overfiring of the neurotransmitter, glutamate.

 Limonene, the terpene most associated with citrus fruit but also found in hemp, is another wonder terpene to be reckoned with.
-It’s thought limonene may dissolve cholesterol containing gallstones, and cause cancer cell death.
-Limonene is also anti-inflammatory with antifungal and antibacterial properties.
+Limonene is antifungal and antibacterial properties.

 Ocimene, predominant in mint, parsley, basil, mangos, oregano and tarragon, is a sweet smelling terpene with hints of citrus.
-It’s suggested ocimene may be antifungal, antiviral, antiseptic, antibacterial, and a decongestant.
+It’s suggested ocimene may be antifungal, antiviral, antiseptic, antibacterial.

 Hopefully by now, you’ll agree it makes a whole lot of sense to preserve the full terpene profile in our Spirit of Hemp Whole Plant CBD Oils, so feel free to stop by our online shop or talk to our ever attentive customer service team.
 However, if you’d like to take a deeper dive into terpenes, check out this Why Terpenes Matter article.